 We have a dedicated 5th year Med-Peds chief resident who is responsible for helping coordinate your needs and schedule between the categorical programs.
 This extra position allows us to support our residents on a more personal level and make sure that their needs and goals are being met during residency.
-The chief provides support to residents in numerous ways: helping coordinate your clinic schedules, creating your block schedule based on your personal goals, and coaching the intern class.
+The chief provides support to residents in numerous ways: coordinating educational sessions and content, creating your block schedule based on your personal goals, and coaching the intern class.

 We recognize that early on in your residency transitioning from internal medicine to pediatrics (and vice versa), the first team leading experience, and the start of your 4th year (as you are searching for jobs or fellowships) can be stressful times.
 Therefore, we have special activities during these times of transition, including class dinners and re-orientations that we plan annually to help support and encourage our residents.

 There are Intern retreats with both internal medicine and pediatrics.
 These retreats consist of a few days out of the hospital (with no pagers or clinical responsibilities!) that allow you the opportunity to enjoy time with your colleagues and to work off the stress of intern year!
 Many of our residents also choose to coordinate with their classes to request time off for “Med-Peds” Retreat, which your chief would help coordinate.

 We recognize that moving to a different city is a big deal.
 Orientation is a (paid!) two-week extravaganza that introduces you to the ins-and-outs of the Med-Peds residency as well as your categorical internal medicine and pediatric programs.
 Our goal during this time is to set incoming interns for success both (1) in their jobs, but also (2) creating a community and support network in which they can thrive.

 There are a number of team-building and social activities for the interns, including a ropes course, a visit to the zoo, roof top happy hours, a scavenger hunt, a cocktail party at the Newport aquarium, numerous picnics, and other fun activities.